sethvincent/gameloop-canvas/readme.md

 # gameloop-canvas
-> a gameloop designed for the html5 canvas tag
+> a gameloop designed for the html5 canvas tag.

 > includes the core methods/events of a game loop: start, end, pause, resume, update, draw

 Designed for use with [browserify](http://github.com/substack/node-browserify).